sciety/data-pipeline/README.md

 ```
 make gcloud-login
 ```
-Follow the prompt to open the browser and authenticate
+Follow the prompt to open the browser and authenticate.
+This stores authentication into a docker volume, pruning of volumes might affect this.

 ### Update Data Studio